 Muscari is a genus in the Hyacinthaceae family.
 This genus can be divided into fairly distinct groups.
 These groups are considered by some authorities to be subgenera and by others to be genera in their own right.
-At least two of them, Leopoldia an Pseudomuscari are accepted as genera by The Plant List.
+At least two of them, Leopoldia and Pseudomuscari are accepted as genera by Plants of the World Online in an on-and-off fashion - as of March 2022 they are once again reduced to synonyms.
 A good discussion of this genus can be found in The Smaller Bulbs by Brian Mathew.

-The Botryanthus group , sometimes called the true Grape Hyacinths, all have pale blue to blackish-blue flowers (apart from the occasional albino) that are usually globose to obovoid in shape with a very constricted mouth.
+The Botryanthus group, sometimes called the true Grape Hyacinths, has pale blue to blackish-blue flowers (apart from the occasional albino) that are usually globose to obovoid in shape with a very constricted mouth.
 They are carried in racemes which are compact and dense with the flowers almost touching, although they may become spaced out later on.
 These are mostly easy to cultivate and flower in early spring.

 The Pseudomuscari group is now considered a genus with flowers in shades of blue, often pale or rather bright blue, and are mostly smallish plants with fairly densely flowered racemes.
 The characteristic feature is that the bell-shaped perianth is not constricted at the mouth.
 They are also early spring-flowering and easily cultivated.